aditya113141/Capital-Asset-Pricing-Model/README.md

 ## Description

 A web app made using Streamlit and CSS that does CAPM analysis on real time stock data from Yahoo Finance.
-Includes live time series plot of stocks
+Includes live time series plot of stocks.
 Calculates the returns of various portfolio combinations.